Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 -   We use a **dot** to access a key of an object.
 The syntax looks like: `objectName.keyName`.
 -   You can change the value of a key by assigning `objectName.keyName` to a new value.
 For example `objectName.keyName = "new value"`

+### Why are objects important?
+- Objects are important because they represent and describe a certain object, element, entity, person, etc.